Gilbert's syndrome: Vitamin levels

 Studies conducted so far suggest that subjects with GS may have lower levels of vitamin D and folic acid than control subjects, having these levels inversely correlated with bilirubin levels.
 It may be that GS may impair the metabolism or absorption of these vitamins, or that these vitamins may affect the expression or activity of the UGT1A1 enzyme that is responsible for bilirubin conjugation.
 However, these studies had limitations, such as the small sample size, the lack of a standardized definition of GS, the possible confounding factors of diet, lifestyle, and medication use, and the cross-sectional and observational design that does not allow for causal inference.

 The role of bilirubin in health and disease

 Ongoing studies suggest that mild hyperbilirubinemia in GS may have beneficial effects, probably due to bilirubin's antioxidant and anti-inflammatory properties.
 Hyperbilirubinemia in GS may protect against oxidative stress and inflammation-related diseases, such as cardiovascular diseases, cancers, diabetes, and neurodegenerative disorders.
-However, the mechanisms and pathways of bilirubin protection are not fully elucidated, and the optimal level and range of bilirubin are unknown.
+However, the mechanisms and pathways of bilirubin protection are not fully explained, and the optimal level and range of bilirubin are unknown.
 The genetic and environmental factors that influence UGT1A1 expression and activity are also poorly characterized and may affect the variability and penetrance of GS.
 Despite the fact that hyperbilirubinemia in GS is associated with reduced incidence of cardiovascular diseases, diabetes, and metabolic syndrome, the clinical significance and implications of these GS research findings are unclear, and can not yet be translated into preventive or therapeutic strategies.